 Solid wood windows are regarded as the premium choice, but fiberglass frames are cheater and solid vinyl frames are the least expensive of all.
 The reality is that you may not really be able to tell the difference at all, so ask yourself how much you value the prestige of having solid wood windows.
 When was the last time a visitor to your home inspected the windows to see what they were made from?

 Common styles and shapes make for cheaper windows.
 Curves, hexagons, circles, bays, and bows—all those fun things—will immediately drive up the price of your windows.The cheapest styles tend to be double-hung, sliders, fixed, and casement windows.

 Avoid Authorized Dealers That Carry Only One Brand

 Authorized dealers that offer only one brand of windows limit the competition that can help you find better prices.
 Authorized window dealers can return great benefits.
 Many have been in business for a long time, which can be an advantage when you need to call in a warranty.
 But by going to a brand-centric authorized dealer, you have already narrowed down your choices.

 Not all authorized dealers are brand-centric.
 Notably, Home Depot is an authorized dealer of Andersen, Jeld-Wen, American Craftsman (an Andersen brand), and Vantage Pointe (a Simonton brand).

 "Price Triangulation" Always Saves You Money

+"Price triangulation" is the age-old practice of "getting three estimates."
+It's simple: When you get three estimates, one estimate will always be the lowest.
 If this appears to be basic logic that we all should have learned in kindergarten, why do so many homeowners not take advantage of this simple price-slashing method?